panda3d/panda3d-docs/programming/texturing/simple-texture-replacement.rst

    tex = loader.loadTexture('maps/noise.rgb')
    card.setTexture(tex)

-(Note that it is not necessary to use the override parameter to the setTexture() call--that is, you do not need to do card.setTexture(tex, 1)--because in this case, the card does not already have any other texture applied to it, so your texture will be visible even without the override.)
+(Note that it is not necessary to use the override parameter to the :meth:`~.NodePath.set_texture()` call--that is, you do not need to do ``card.setTexture(tex, 1)``--because in this case, the card does not already have any other texture applied to it, so your texture will be visible even without the override.)

 In order for this to work, the model you apply it to must already have texture coordinates defined (see :ref:`simple-texturing`).
 As it happens, the CardMaker generates texture coordinates by default when it generates a card, so no problem there.

-You can also use ``setTexture()`` to replace the texture on an already-textured model.
+You can also use :meth:`~.NodePath.set_texture()` to replace the texture on an already-textured model.
 In this case, you must specify a second parameter to setTexture, which is the same optional Panda override parameter you can specify on any kind of Panda state change.
-Normally, you simply pass 1 as the second parameter to setTexture().
+Normally, you simply pass 1 as the second parameter to :meth:`~.NodePath.set_texture()`.
 Without this override, the texture that is assigned directly at the Geom level will have precedence over the state change you make at the model node, and the texture change won't be made.

 For instance, to change the appearance of smiley: